capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/index.md

 # NFT

 NFTs represent proof of ownership of a digital or physical asset, on the blockchain.
-NFTs can represent digital assets such as images, videos, audio files, documents or simply some data.
+NFTs can represent digital assets such as images, videos, audio files, documents, or simply some data.
 NFTs can also act as proxies for physical assets such as real estate, consumer or industrial goods, or precious metals.

-The media associated with NFTs, and other associated metadata, are stored offchain in a decentralised storage network such as IPFS, but the link to this metadata is stored onchain as part of the NFT.
+The media associated with NFTs, and other associated metadata, are stored off-chain in a decentralized storage network such as IPFS, but the link to this metadata is stored on-chain as part of the NFT.

 ## Basic NFT features